-Temporary disability benefit (industrial injury): The weekly benefit is £128.52 for up to 26 weeks; thereafter, the insured may be entitled to receive the full disability pension (see Old Age, Disability, and Survivors) until reaching pensionable age.
+Temporary disability benefit (industrial injury): £136.99 a week is paid for up to 26 weeks; thereafter, the insured may be entitled to receive the full disability pension (see Old Age, Disability, and Survivors) until reaching pensionable age.

-Permanent disability benefit (industrial disability): If the insured is assessed with a full disability (100%), the weekly pension is £140.77; the benefit is proportionately reduced for an assessed degree of disability of less than 100%.
-No benefit is paid if the assessed degree of disability is less than 20%.
+Permanent disability benefit (industrial disablement):

+If the insured is assessed with a full disability (100%), the weekly pension is £150.01.
+The benefit is proportionately reduced for an assessed degree of disability from 20% to 99%.